L'Arlésienne (Bizet): Synopsis

-A 6/8 Andantino Mélodrame (№ 19) marks the entrance of Mère Renaud in Scene III, and in the following Adagio (the Adagietto in the first Suite) Balthazar and Renaud reminisce about old times.
+An entr'acte (No. 18: 'Carillon') introduces the first scene of Act 3.
+In the first mélodrame (№ 19) in Scene 3, a 6/8 Andantino marks the entrance of Mère Renaude, and in the following Adagio (the 'Adagietto' of Suite No. 1) Balthazar and Renaude reminisce about their youthful unrequited love.
 As all move off to eat, there is a reprise of the Andantino.
-Another Andantino follows the exit of Frédéri and Vivette as they declare their love (№ 20).
-The farandole (№ 21, Danso dei Chivau-Frus) which begins quietly and builds to a climax sees Frédéri respond with fury to Mitifio who has come to tell Balthazar that he will run off with the girl from Arles (№ 22).
+Another Andantino follows the exit of Frédéri and Vivette as they declare their love (№ 21).
+The farandole (№ 22, Danso dei Chivau-Frus), which begins quietly and builds to a climax, sees Frédéri respond with fury to Mitifio, who has come to recover his letters.
+Mitifio tells Balthazar that he will run off with the woman from Arles.